Laundry How Tos

 - Why you ask?
 I’ll tell you.
 Because the clothes need plenty of room in the water to bathe and become clean.
 Now if they only have 1/4 of a teaspoon of water for a pair of pants, or a shirt to call their very own; getting clean is NOT going to happen.
 So only 1/2 or less of the washer can be clothing – and that’s NOT packed in either!

-Mom’s tip: Just because your washer is a 20 lb capacity be careful; twenty pounds of rocks is much different than 20 pounds of feathers .
+TIP: Just because your washer is a 20 lb capacity be careful; twenty pounds of rocks is much different than 20 pounds of feathers .
 Use common sense and don’t over load the washer.

-The next thing is to choose the regular or delicate cycle on the machine; and there maybe more choices also.
+Next – choose the regular or delicate cycle on the machine; and there maybe more choices also.
 Regular is generally acceptable, except as noted below*

-There are symbols on the tag
+There are symbols on the tag for a reason

 - Look inside the clothing and find the little do-hickey that either sticks out at the top of at the side seam, you need to read it, which may require some time to find the language of your choice.